json-schema-org/community/CHARTER.md

 The other signals that may be made when a Test For Agreement is called include "Reservations" and "Stand Aside".
 Both are signals which convey consent to let the proposal pass, however they may be conditional.

-Signalling "Reservations" means an agreement on the overall direction, however there is some desire to revise or amend the proposal somewhat.
+Signaling "Reservations" means an agreement on the overall direction, however there is some desire to revise or amend the proposal somewhat.
 It is expected that the individuals signalling "Reservations" want to engage in reworking the proposal.
 The facilitator will check with each individual regarding the strength of the reservation, and later facilitate or direct discussion as required to amend and represent the proposal.
 If the individual/s do not wish to participate in reworking the proposal, their reservations should be logged as part of the decision record as unresolved.

 If "Reservations" is signalled three consecutive times by the same individual/s, anyone may call for no further attempts to remediate the reservations, and the proposal will pass.